Video relay service: Canada

 At first, SRV Canada VRS offered 12 hour weekday service (6 am to 6 pm Pacific Time, and accordingly for subsequent time zones) and 8 hour weekend service (8 am to 4 pm Pacific Time).
 Hours of service were progressively increased, first on April 3, 2017 and then on July 3, 2017.
 On October 2, 24/7/365 service started.

 Denmark

 Denmark's video relay service is currently provided by TegnKom and 12K Studio (12K A/S).

 TegnKom was created in 2005 as project in cooperation with AMC Nord (Aarhus Municipality), and only offered to deaf people at their workplace.
 The service can only be used on Windows-based units with use-license for the preinstalled software (MMX).

 12K Studio was created and financed in 2011 by the nationwide sign language interpreter company, 12K A/S. The service can be used on Windows-, OS X/iOS-, Linux- and Android-based units (pc, mac and smartphones) with Skype and/or FaceTime app.
 12K Studio service is primary offered to deaf people at their workplace, but can also be used in private for free.

 France

-There are two companies that provide VRS in France.
-France has legislated into a law the establishment of three VRS call centres to serve deaf and hard-of-hearing French consumers.
-However, the long-running disagreement in the French parliament on how to fund the service kept VRS from becoming a reality.

-The deaf and hard-of-hearing callers receive the personal budget that covers the cost of VRS and videophone equipment.
-The personal budget is stipulated for three-year period.

-Elioz is a providing both VRI and VRS in France.
-On the phone, in interview or in meeting, Elioz enables deaf, hard of hearing and hearing people to communicate in sign language, oral language, and writing using total conversation as a technical foundation of its services.

-Tadeo is a communication platform for use between hearing, deaf and hard-of-hearing persons in a professional environment; it offers a French Sign Language interpretation service, in Cued Speech, and live Transcription, remotely and real-time.

-Viable France was established in 2008 and bankrupt in 2015 by the deaf woman to provide VRS and VRI service in France.
-The company is fully independent of Viable, Inc. and has its own programming and engineering team.
-A distinction of Viable France is the sales and distribution of its own videophone product that was fully developed and engineered by the deaf engineers at Viable, Inc.